lyteword/chspurgeon-tod/volume-3/psalm-69.md

 **Verse 36.**

-1\.The sure evidence of grace: "love his name."
+1\.
+The sure evidence of grace: "love his name."

-2\.The blessing given.
+2\.
+The blessing given.

-3\.The enduring character of it: "shall dwell."
+3\.
+The enduring character of it: "shall dwell."

 **Verse 36.**

-1\.The inheritance: "Inherit it; "we reign with Christ on earth, then in heaven.
+1\.
+The inheritance: "Inherit it; "we reign with Christ on earth, then in heaven.

-2\.The **Title &mdash;**
+2\.
+The **Title &mdash;**

 (a) Legal: "Seed of his servants"—Abraham, Jacob, David—David's Lord and Son.